-Writer/producer Akiva Goldsman continues developing a live action adaptation of "Tom Clancy's Rainbow Six" fiction novel (1998) and subsequent tactical first-person shooter video games, for Paramount, focusing on an international counter-terrorist unit, starring Ryan Reynolds ("Deadpool"):
+Writer/producer Akiva Goldsman continues working on the long in development live action adaptation of "Tom Clancy's Rainbow Six" novel (1998) and subsequent tactical first-person shooter video games, for a Paramount feature, focusing on an international counter-terrorist unit, starring Ryan Reynolds ("Deadpool"):

 "...'Rainbow' is an international counter-terrorism operation hosted by 'NATO' and funded by money funneled through the 'US Department of the Interior'.